bsoelch/CNL/README.md

-The only Objects the language directly accepts as input are positive Integers (of arbitrary size) and Fractions of positive Integers  which can be directly inserted into the code.
+The only Objects the language directly accepts as input are positive Integers (of arbitrary size) and Fractions of positive Integers.
-To simplify working with other Objects the compiler can translate simple Arithmetic expressions in a sequence of Integers and Operations:
+To simplify working with other Objects the compiler can translate simple Arithmetic expressions in a sequence of Integers, Fractions and Operations:

 For instance
 ```